deux2k5/tacviewparser/README.md

 ## Note

 This application is designed to work with Tacview ACMI files in XML format.
-Ensure your Tacview recordings are exported to XML before attempting to parse them with this tool.
+Ensure your Tacview Flight Logs are exported to XML before attempting to parse them with this tool.